-Jackson Road Park -- This park covers 4.76 acres and was dedicated in 1975.
-It features two half court basketball courts; one with a standard 10' high rim and one with a rim height of 9' for younger players.
+- Jackson Road Park - This park covers 4.76 acres and was dedicated in 1975.
+It features two half-court basketball courts; one with a standard 10-foot high rim and one with a rim height of 9 feet for younger players.
 Neighborhood youngsters can also enjoy playing on the playground and swing sets.
 Approximately half of the park property is still undeveloped and primarily consists of wetlands.

-Law Memorial Park -- Located in the heart of the Village on Pleasantville Road, this seven (7) acre park was gifted to the Village by its first family, Mr.& Mrs. Walter Law.
-The Village Pool complex is the park's biggest attraction, featuring a 120' x 75' main pool and a 30' diameter circular wading pool.
+- Law Memorial Park - Located in the heart of the Village on Pleasantville Road, this seven-acre park was gifted to the Village by its first family, Mr.& Mrs. Walter Law.
+The Village Pool complex is the park's biggest attraction, featuring 120 feet by 75 feet main pool and a 30 feet-diameter circular wading pool.
 A new two-story Bathhouse/Pavilion was completed in 2001 in conjunction with a major rehabilitation project.
 The park also offers four tennis courts with lights for evening play; three clay courts and one year-round all-weather court.
-Adjacent to the tennis courts is a playground that includes swings and play structures for children 2-5 and 5-12 years old.
-Two (2) platform tennis courts are located just north of the park and the Village Library/Community Center can be found on the Park's eastern edge.
+Adjacent to the tennis courts is a playground that includes swings and plays structures for children 2-5 and 5 to 12 years old.
+Two platform tennis courts are located just north of the park and the Village Library/Community Center can be found on the Park's eastern edge.

-Neighborhood Park -- Dedicated to the Village in 1954 and added to in 1958 and 1964, this 5-acre site is located at the corner Whitson and Fuller Roads and backs up to Schrade Road.
+- Neighborhood Park - Dedicated to the Village in 1954 and added to in 1958 and 1964, this 5-acre site is located at the corner of Whitson and Fuller Roads and backs up to Schrade Road.
 The Whitson Road side of the park features a youth baseball field, and from the Schrade Road entrance, a basketball court and playground are available for neighborhood enjoyment.

-Pine Road Park -- This 66-acre parcel was acquired in 1948 and added to in 1963.
-It is located between Pine Road and Long Hill Road East, and is presently undeveloped.
+- Pine Road Park - This 66-acre parcel was acquired in 1948 and added to it in 1963.
+It is located between Pine Road and Long Hill Road East and is presently undeveloped.
 We anticipate that this site will see the development of new, marked hiking trails soon!

-Recreation Center -- The "Rec Center" was purchased by the Village in 1980 after serving as the clubhouse for the Chilmark County Club.
-Located within Chilmark Park, at 48 Macy Road, the Center is currently closed foor public use, and is only utilized as an off-season storage location for Recreation, Parks and DPW equipment.
+- Recreation Center - The "Rec Center" was purchased by the Village in 1980 after serving as the clubhouse for the Chilmark County Club.
+Located within Chilmark Park, at 48 Macy Road, the Center is currently closed for public use and is only utilized as an off-season storage location for Recreation, Parks, and DPW equipment.

-Scarborough Park -- Plan a picnic supper at this park!
-Incredible sunsets, and the sights and sounds of the majestic Hudson River, await you at this six-acre, 100+ year-old park.
+- Scarborough Park - Plan a picnic supper at this park!
+Incredible sunsets, and the sights and sounds of the majestic Hudson River, await you at this six-acre, 100-plus-year-old park.
 Bring your fishing poles for some great fishing.
-This riverside park, located right next to the Scarborough train station, is one of the hidden jewels of the Village's park system, and the Village recently completed improvements that included shoreline stabilization work, as well as the addition of new paths, benches, trees and landscaping.
+This riverside park, located right next to the Scarborough train station, is one of the hidden jewels of the Village's park system, and the Village recently completed improvements that included shoreline stabilization work, as well as the addition of new paths, benches, trees, and landscaping.

-Village Pool -- Please see description under Law Memorial Park.
+- Village Pool - Please see the description under Law Memorial Park.